-Alongside the controversy of these books, Ellis is a fairly public figure, whose Twitter account and public quotes skirt the edges of misogyny and misanthropy.
-In short, Ellis is a terrific writer who isn't all right in the head.
+Alongside the controversy of his books, Ellis is a fairly public figure whose Twitter account and public quotes skirt the edges of what has been referred to on misogyny and misanthropy.

 - Black Comedy: As pitch black as it gets.
 All of his books, no matter how violent or full of Squick, contain at least three laugh out loud moments and lots of sly dialogue.

 - Crapsack World: In his works, pretty much everybody is completely shallow and selfish, and they're usually too dense to notice how empty and meaningless their lives are.

 - Depraved Bisexual: Every male in The Informers would appear to be a shallow, blonde, Californian bisexual boytoy who is possibly a vampire.

 - The Film of the Book: The opening of Imperial Bedrooms (the sequel to Less Than Zero) gets very meta with this, and has the characters commenting on how little the film of Less Than Zero had to do with their experiences.

 - Homage: Imperial Bedrooms was an extended one to classic hard-boiled detective fiction, in the Raymond Chandler/James M. Cain tradition.

 - Horrible Hollywood: All the characters of Imperial Bedrooms are members of the Hollywood machine.

 - One-Hour Work Week: Main characters in his stories are often described as holding some kind of occupation or important responsibility but never seen engaging in anything related to that activity.
 For instance, all the main characters in The Rules of Attraction are college students living on campus in the middle a school semester, but no one apparently attends any courses; many main characters in American Psycho have cushy office jobs on Wall Street but don't seem to do any kind of business work.